 - 1.3.
 There are two distinct types of sand and gravel deposits in Worcestershire: the bedrock deposit solid sands of the Kidderminster Formation and Wildmoor Sandstone Formation, and the surface river terrace deposits of the rivers Severn and Avon and glacial deposits found in association with boulder clay. - 1.4.
-Indicators of increasing demand suggest that the production guideline for primary sand and gravel should vary from the 10-year average shown in the LAA dashboard below.
-It is therefore proposed to deviate from the 10-year sales average by +50%. - 1.5.
-This uplift is considered to be appropriate after assessing Worcestershire's ability to supply sand and gravel as resources exist, the emerging Minerals Local Plan proposes to allocate a significant number of areas of search, and there is significant interest in bringing sites forward shown by the minerals industry in response to "calls for sites" for allocation in a Mineral Site Allocations Development Plan Document, as well as a number of preapplication discussions and planning applications under consideration.
+Indicators of increasing demand suggest that the production guideline for primary sand and gravel should be increased significantly above the 10-year sales average shown in the LAA dashboard below. - 1.5.
+A significant uplift is considered to be appropriate after assessing Worcestershire's ability to supply sand and gravel, as resources exist, the Minerals Local Plan (2018-2036) proposes to allocate a significant number of areas of search, and there is significant interest in bringing sites forward shown by the minerals industry in response to "calls for sites" for allocation in the emerging Mineral Site Allocations Development Plan Document, as well as a number of pre-application discussions and planning applications under consideration.
 However, there are some concerns in relation to continuity of supply in the near future due to the low landbank of remaining permitted reserves and the permitted timescale of some existing sites. - 1.6.
-The annual production guideline for sand and gravel identified by this Local Aggregates Assessment is therefore 0.853 million tonnes. - 1.7.
-Based on this production guideline and the stock of permitted reserves of 2.504 million tonnes, Worcestershire had a landbank of 2.94 years at 31st December 2020.
+Following consideration of these demand and supply factors, it is proposed to deviate from the 10-year sales average by +50%. - 1.7.
+The annual production guideline for sand and gravel identified by this Local Aggregates Assessment is therefore 0.827 million tonnes.

-1.8.
+- 1.8.
+Based on this production guideline and the stock of permitted reserves of 3.42 million tonnes, Worcestershire had a landbank of 4.14 years at 31st December 2021. - 1.9.
 This is well below the 7-year landbank required by national policy and indicates that there is currently a shortfall of permitted reserves in the county.